jg-digital-media/jgdm_darts_scorer/assets/blogs/_blog_six.md

 ```

-This in the end was one of the simpler fixes. we simply switch over the function calls so we're recording all throw results that we need to before the visit is reset.
+This, in the end, was one of the simpler fixes.
+We simply switch over the function calls so we're recording all throw results that we need to before the visit is reset.
 And since we know that when a bust is made, the visit to the oche ends.
-So it works for us.
+You have to get back all your points at the next visit.

-Now we have... throw histories correctly displayed when a bust occurs.
+And now we have throw histories correctly displayed when a bust occurs.

 + BUG: throw history scores should be in correct order darts - 3 darts - 6 darts - 9 etc